Travelling to the Perhentian Islands from Kota Bharu (or vice versa) and wondering how to get from Kota Bharu to Perhentian Islands?

 Don’t worry, it’s straightforward.

 There are basically two parts to this journey.
-Getting from Kota Bharu to the jetty in Kuala Besut where boats leave for the Perhentians and then taking a boat from Kuala Besut to the Perhentians.
+The first is getting from Kota Bharu to the jetty in Kuala Besut.
+This is where boats leave for the Perhentians.
+Then you need to take a boat from Kuala Besut to the Perhentians.

 In the rest of this article, I’m going to tell you exactly how to get to Perhentian Islands from Kota Bharu including how to get from Kota Bharu Airport to Perhentian Islands.